 When it's time to think again – A guide to remortgaging

 Remortgaging allows you to move your mortgage from one provider to another.
-There are many reasons you might decide to do this: from a desire to reduce the size of your repayments to a need to consolidate expensive short-term debts, to dissatisfaction with the Standard Variable Rate offered by your existing provider.
+There are many reasons you might decide to do this: from a desire to reduce the size of your repayments, to dissatisfaction with the Standard Variable Rate offered by your existing provider.
 Whatever your reasons you will have to consider your options carefully, including the impact of any fees or charges you might incur in making the change.

 The Cambridge guide to getting a new deal on your mortgage

 Remortgaging with The Cambridge can be achieved in four simple steps:

 Generally, we can lend up to 90% of your property’s value.
 After assessing your circumstances and ensuring the loan is affordable for you, your Your Mortgage Adviser will recommend which of our mortgages will best suit your needs, and then provide you with a personal illustration.
 If you then wish to proceed, your Mortgage Adviser will help you to complete an application form.